divonlan/genozip/windows/readme.txt

    --show-content    Show the information content of VCF files and the compression ratios of each component

-   --show-alleles    Output allele values to stdout.
-Each row corresponds to a row in the VCF file.
-Mixed-ploidy
-                     regions are padded, and 2-digit allele values are replaced by an ascii character

 Optimizing:
+   -9 --optimize     Modify the VCF file in ways that are likely insignificant for analytical purposes, but make a
+                     signficant difference for compression.
+At the moment, these optimizations include:
+                     - PL data: Phred values of over 60 are changed to 60.
+Example: '0,18,270' -> '0,18,60'
+                     - GL data: Numbers are rounded to 2 significant digits.
+Example: '-2.61618,-0.447624,-0.193264' -> '-2.6,-0.45,-0.19'
+                     - GP data: Numbers are rounded to 2 significant digits, as with GL.
+                     - VQSLOD data: Number is rounded to 2 significant digits.
+Example: '-4.19494' -> '-4.2'
+                     Note: due to these data modifications, files compressed with --optimized are NOT identical as the original VCF after decompression.
+For this reason, it is not possible to use this option in combination with --test or --md5

-   -B --vblock       <number>.
-Sets the maximum size of memory (in megabytes) of VCF file data that can go into one
+   -B --vblock       <number between 1 and 2048>.
+Sets the maximum size of memory (in megabytes) of VCF file data that
-                     variant block.
-By default, this is set to 128MB.
+                     can go into one variant block.
+By default, this is set to 128 MB.
 The variant block is the basic unit of data on which genozip and genounzip operate.
 This value affects a number of things: 1.
                      Memory consumption of both compression and decompression are linear with the variant block size.
                      2. Compression is sometimes better with larger block sizes, in particular if the number of samples is small.
-3.
-                     Smaller blocks will result in faster 'genocat --regions' lookups
+3. Smaller blocks will result in faster 'genocat --regions' lookups

    -S --sblock       <number>.
 Sets the number of samples per sample block.
 By default, it is set to 1024.
 When
                      compressing or decompressing a variant block, the samples within the block are divided to sample blocks which are compressed separately.
 A higher value will result in a better compression ratio, while a lower value will result in faster 'genocat --samples' lookups

+   --gtshark         Use gtshark instead of the default bzlib as the final compression step for allele data (the GT
+                     subfield in the sample data).
+                     Note: For this to work, gtshark needs to be installed and in the execution path - it is a separate package, not part of genozip.
+                     Note: gtshark also needs to be installed for decompressing files that were compressed with this option.
+                     Note: When using --gtshark, the default vblock is 128 MB and the default sblock 16384.
+You may override these defaults with the --vblock and --sblock options respectively
+                     Note: This option isn't supported on Windows

 One or more file names may be given, or if omitted, standard input is used instead